 Within options, you can only trade stock and stock index options.
-These options are not available for all stocks, only for bigger ones.
+These options are available only for bigger stocks.

-You can trade a good selection of cryptos at Robinhood.
-You can trade major cryptocurrencies like Bitcoin or Ethereum, and can follow with real-time data, the minor ones like Monero or Stellar.
+Robinhood gives you access to a good selection of cryptos.
+You can trade major cryptocurrencies like Bitcoin or Ethereum, and can follow with real-time data the minor ones like Monero or Stellar.